BIDS/repro-case-studies/case-studies/chartgerink.md

 ## What do you view as the major incentives for doing reproducible research?

-The main incentives for reproducible research is (future) efficiency.
-When you know that you can revisit projects from years ago and needing at most 30 minutes to find what you are looking for is a major improvement over spending a day looking for that one specific value someone asked about in your email.
+The main incentive for reproducible research is (future) efficiency.
+When you know that you can revisit projects from years ago and need at most 30 minutes to find what you are looking for is a major improvement over spending a day looking for that one specific value someone asked about in your email.
 It also helps revisit previous projects and see what I did, because I frequently unlearn things I require in a new project (e.g., I often forget how to make plots in the `ggplot2` package because I use it too infrequently, and I just reuse code from previous projects).

 ## Are there any best practices that you'd recommend for researchers in your field?